-School of Sport, Exercise and Health Sciences (http://www.lboro.ac.uk/departments/ssehs/
+Find out more: School of Sport, Exercise and Health Sciences (http://www.lboro.ac.uk/departments/ssehs/)

 - An upper second class degree (or equivalent) in appropriate subject such as Sport and Exercise Science; Physiology; Biochemistry; Biosciences; or Molecular Biology

-- MSc in such as Sport and Exercise Science; Physiology; Biochemistry; Biosciences; or Molecular Biology
+- MSc in appropriate subject such as Sport and Exercise Science; Physiology; Biochemistry; Biosciences; or Molecular Biology

-- Experience with the assessment of cellular respiration
+- Experience or a working knowledge in the assessment of cellular respiration

-- Experience with the assessment of oxidative stress/redox biomarkers
+- Experience or a working knowledge in with the assessment of oxidative stress/redox biomarkers

 - Experience in conducting human nutrition and exercise trials